Shimanto9sqr/zenith/README.md

 | `google_generative_ai` | Integrating the Gemini API for engaging notifications. |
 | `flutter_local_notifications` | Scheduling and displaying daily, personalized messages. |
 | `shared_preferences` | Local storage for user settings (e.g., default city). |

-## Contributing

-Contributions are welcome!
-If you have suggestions, bug reports, or want to add a new feature, please feel free to open an issue or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Contact
-[shimantosqr9@gmail.com]